 Straw bans continue to crop up all over the world and companies like Starbucks and House of Blues quitting their dirty straw habit.

 FinalStraw is the world’s first reusable, collapsible straw.
-By raising over $1.8 million through Kickstarter, FinalStraw will officially launch in November.
+By raising over $1.8 million through Kickstarter, FinalStraw officially launched in November.
 With over 150,000 presale FinalStraws sold, it’s clear people are excited about convenient, earth-friendly alternatives to straws.

 Unlike alternatives that are difficult to carry around, FinalStraw comes in a sexy, keychain-sized carrying case made of recycled plastic.
 At $20 a straw, FinalStraw’s mission is to replace plastic straws making way for a “Straw Free Earth in 2032.”